CompKat/FortuneHunters/README.md

 ## API
 This website features 3 different APIs.
 One for the "Keep Busy" weather searcher and two for the News button (One HTTPS Encrypted).

+## Database
+I used a JawsDB MySQL database to manage the data using SQL.
+This is a free version and may not work if the max size of the database is reached.